Australian clinical trials received a much-needed boost today with details of the Medical Research Future Fund’s disbursements announced.

-The announcement was made at the Royal Prince Alfred Hospital in Sydney where at an event to celebrate International Clinical Trials Day.
+The announcement was made at the Royal Prince Alfred Hospital in Sydney at an event to celebrate International Clinical Trials Day.

 Key elements of today’s announcement

-1. Adolescents and young adolescents with cancer: The funding of $5 million for new targeted clinical trial activity for adolescents and young adolescents with cancer, to be administered by CanTeen that was announced as part of the Federal Budget.
+1. Adolescents and young adults with cancer: The funding of $5 million for new targeted clinical trial activity for adolescents and young adolescents with cancer, to be administered by CanTeen that was announced as part of the Federal Budget.

-2. Next generation clinical researchers: The Turnbull Government will invest $8 million to ensure the supply of high-quality next-generation research talent through boosting the scale of existing NHMC fellowship schemes.
+2. Next generation clinical researchers: The Turnbull Government will invest $8 million to ensure the supply of high-quality next-generation research talent through boosting the scale of existing NHMRC fellowship schemes.
 Fellowships awards will be announced from early 2017-18.